brenschild/BankingApp/README.md

-Basic Banking app used to demonstrate CRUD operations using C#, ASPNET MVC, Entity Framewor, and razor pages.
+Basic Banking app used to demonstrate CRUD operations using C#, ASPNET MVC, Entity Framewor, and Razor pages.